Perspective | John Thompson and I argued plenty, but few people have taught me more

 “I wanted to dislike him because he was Dean’s biggest rival,” he told me once.
 “But I can’t do it.
 The man’s a class act.”

 John was elected a year later, in 1999.
 He had retired earlier that year, after Georgetown started 0-4 in the Big East, explaining he was going through a divorce and needed to step aside.
 He hosted a local radio show here for years, and I often was a guest.
 Once, when the show was being broadcast from the site of the local PGA Tour stop, John asked me to explain some things about golf, a sport he admitted he knew little about.
-When I finished, John looked at me and said, “John, you’re one of the smartest people I know.
+When I finished, John looked at me and said: “John, you’re one of the smartest people I know.
 I just don’t understand why you can be such a jackass.”

-“I feel the same way about you John,” I answered — and we both cracked up.
+“I feel the same way about you, John,” I answered — and we both cracked up.

-In 2015, I had the honor of informing John that the U.S. Basketball Writers had selected him as the winner of the first Dean Smith Award, an award we had started after Dean had died in February to honor a coach who embodied Dean’s qualities as a man.
-When I called John, he answered the way he always did, “What the hell do you want?”
+In 2015, I had the honor of informing John that the U.S. Basketball Writers Association had selected him as the winner of the first Dean Smith Award, started after Dean’s death to honor a coach who embodied his qualities as a man.
+When I called John, he answered the way he always did: “What the hell do you want?”

 I told him I wanted to tell him something I hoped would make him happy.
 “I doubt it,” he said.

 Then I told him.
-There was a long silence and then he said softy, “You got me.
+There was a long silence and then he said softly: “You got me.
 You know how I felt about him.”

 The presentation dinner was held in the fall in Chapel Hill.
 John’s diabetes made it difficult for him to stand for any length of time, so he sat on a high stool.
 He talked at length about Dean, peppering his many stories with his usual profanities.
 At one point when he heard the audience gasp, he turned to me and said, “John, you may have to explain to these people that I speak two languages: English and profanity.”